nathanlct/reeds-shepp-curves/README.md

 # Reeds-Shepp Curves

-A simple implementation of the Reeds-Shepp curves formulas provided in the following article:
+A simple implementation of the Reeds-Shepp curves formulas provided in the following research paper:

 Reeds, J. A.; Shepp, L. A. Optimal paths for a car that goes both forwards and backwards.
 Pacific J. Math.
 145 (1990), no. 2, 367-393. https://projecteuclid.org/euclid.pjm/1102645450